dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 ActiveSheet.DisplayPageBreaks = False

-On the other hand, if page breaks aren’t visible when you record the macro, Excel
+On the other hand, if page breaks aren't visible when you record the macro, Excel

 generates the following code: